 top of page

-Originally from Holmdel, New Jersey—home to Penzias and Wilson's Large Horn Antenna—I switched coasts to earn my undergraduate degree at Caltech before circling back to the Atlantic.
+Originally from Holmdel, New Jersey—home to Penzias and Wilson's Large Horn Antenna—my academic trajectory has taken me back and forth between home and California, where I received my undergraduate degree from Caltech.
 I am deeply involved in teaching and science communication (both on campus and online), and I have led the development of the peer tutoring program in Princeton's Physics department.
+I am currently building a new education technology platform to help imbue digital education with the same sense of community and interaction that fills our in-person lecture halls.

 Outside of physics, I enjoy spending my winters snowboarding and my summers hiking and practicing archery.
 I also play the piano recreationally and collect impactful quotes from my favorite books, podcasts, and conversations.